ljcs/node-static-server/README.md

   		}
 		}

-3. In that same folder have a file called _server.js_ that includes the following: var express = require('express');
+3. In that same folder have a file called _server.js_
+		// file should include the following:
+		var express = require('express');
 		var app = express();